 The closest thing to an authoritative list is from the Bibliotecha, a compendium of Greek mythology dated to the first or second century CE.
 Earlier accounts are fragmentary, though a lost work, attributed to the poet Peisander, apparently structured the narrative framework of the Twelve Labors (circa 600 BCE).

 This is the list, as per the Bibliotecha:

 - Mares of Diomedes

 - Golden Apples of Hesperides

-These Labors have provided raw material for storytellers and artists for millennia; together, we’ll explore Hercules’ path to redemption, and his eventual death and apotheosis (while the latter isn’t part of the Twelve Labors, his final fate is intimately tied to them, specifically the Second Labor, the slaying of the Hydra).
+These Labors have provided raw material for storytellers and artists for millennia; in time, they would pave the way for Hercules’ path to redemption, and his eventual death and apotheosis (while the latter isn’t part of the Twelve Labors, his final fate is intimately tied to them, specifically the Second Labor, the slaying of the Hydra).